fadams/serverless/hybrid_fn_openfaas_stack/examples/fntest/unzip-hotwrap/README.md

 ```
 fails with "unzip: lseek: Illegal seek", though apparently this works on Ubuntu 18.10 but fortunately it seems to work with alpine:latest which is what is being used in our function container here.

+Need to try -c instead of -p
+This option is  similar  to  the  -p  option  except  that  the name of each file is printed as it is extracted, the -a option is allowed, and ASCII- EBCDIC  conversion  is  automatically  performed if appropriate.
+This option is not listed in the unzip usage screen.